chef/chef-server/schema/README.md

-ok 5 - An actor both directly and indirectly granted permission XXX has the XXX permission ok 6 - An actor indirectly granted permission XXX has the XXX permission ok 7 - An actor indirectly granted permission XXX via nested groups has the XXX permission ok 8 - An actor neither directly nor indirectly granted permission XXX has the XXX permission ok 9 - actor_has_permission_on_object returns NULL if actor is NULL ok 10 - actor_has_permission_on_object returns NULL if object is NULL ok 11 - actor_has_permission_on_object returns NULL if permission is NULL
+ok 5 - An actor both directly and indirectly granted permission XXX has the XXX permission ok 6 - An actor indirectly granted permission XXX has the XXX permission ok 7 - An actor indirectly granted permission XXX via nested groups has the XXX permission ok 8 - An actor neither directly nor indirectly granted permission XXX does NOT have the XXX permission ok 9 - actor_has_permission_on_object returns NULL if actor is NULL ok 10 - actor_has_permission_on_object returns NULL if object is NULL ok 11 - actor_has_permission_on_object returns NULL if permission is NULL